vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

 1. You must have completed (or fast-forwarded to) the [Backing Services and Database Migrations lab](../database-migrations/).
-    You must have your `pal-tracker` application associated with the `migrations-solution` codebase deployed and running on TAS, and your local and TAS databases must have been migrated.
+    You must have your `pal-tracker` application associated with the `migrations-solution` codebase deployed and running on
+    *Tanzu Application Service*,
+    and your local and *Tanzu Application Service* databases must have been migrated.

 1. In a terminal window,
     make sure you start in the `~/workspace/pal-tracker` directory.